This post may contain affiliate links. Please read our disclosure policy.

 First off, I already have a Green Chile Stew on the blog.
 It’s got more than 5 ingredients, but it’s still super easy to make.
-Take a look at that one and see if you’d prefer to make that; however, I will say this one is just as yummy, and easier than ever to make!
+Take a look at that one and see if you’d prefer to make that; however, I will say this 5-Ingredient Green Chile Stew is just as yummy, and easier than ever to make!

 - 2 tbsp olive oil